U.S. Blocks Chinese Company's $1.2 Billion Takeover Of MoneyGram

 The rejection comes despite Ma's attempts to form ties with the Trump administration; he visited Trump Tower in January of last year.

-"MoneyGram shares fell nearly seven percent in after-hours trading following the news," NPR's Rob Schmitz reports from Shanghai.
-"Ma, the founder of Alibaba, the world's largest online commerce platform, met with President Trump last year and said he could create one million jobs in the U.S. by helping small businesses sell their products to the Chinese."
+"MoneyGram shares fell nearly 7 percent in after-hours trading following the news," NPR's Rob Schmitz reports from Shanghai.
+"Ma, the founder of Alibaba, the world's largest online commerce platform, met with [President-elect] Trump last year and said he could create 1 million jobs in the U.S. by helping small businesses sell their products to the Chinese."

 The setback leaves Ma's Ant Financial Services Group to find other ways to reach its expansion goals.
 MoneyGram has important partnerships with retailers such as Walmart and CVS.
 The company claims 30,000 locations in the U.S. and more than 350,000 in countries around the world.